scivision/findssh/README.rst

 =======
 findssh
 =======
-Platform-independent Python &ge; 3.3 script that finds SSH servers (or other services with open ports) on an IPv4 subnet, WITHOUT NMAP.
+Platform-independent Python >= 3.3 script that finds SSH servers (or other services with open ports) on an IPv4 subnet, WITHOUT NMAP.

 :author: Michael Hirsch, Ph.D.